sdthaker/Seneca-BTI325-CourseWork-Projects/A2/readme.md

 #### Step 4: Writing the data-service.js module:

-#### The promise driven data-service.js module will be responsible for reading the employees.json and

-#### departments.json files from within the " data " directory on the server, parsing the data into arrays of objects

-#### and returning elements (ie: " employee " objects) from those arrays to match queries on the data.

-#### Essentially the data-service.js module will encapsulate all the logic to work with the data and only expose

-#### accessor methods to fetch data/subsets of the data.
+The promise driven data-service.js module will be responsible for reading the employees.json and departments.json files from within the " data " directory on the server, parsing the data into arrays of objects and returning elements (ie: " employee " objects) from those arrays to match queries on the data.
+Essentially the data-service.js module will encapsulate all the logic to work with the data and only expose accessor methods to fetch data/subsets of the data.

 #### Module Data

-#### The following two arrays should be declared "globally" within your module:
+The following two arrays should be declared "globally" within your module:

 - **employees** - type: **array**
 - **departments** - type: **array**

 #### Exported Functions

-#### Each of the below functions are designed to work with the employees and departments datasets.
-Since we

-#### have no way of knowing how long each function will take (we cannot assume that they will be instantaneous,

-#### ie: what if we move from .json files to a remote database, or introduce hundreds of thousands of objects into

-#### our .j son dataset? - this would increase lag time).

-#### Because of this, every one of the below functions must return a promise that passes the data via its " resolve "

-#### method (or - if no data was returned , passes an error message via its " reject " method).

-#### When we access these methods from the server.js file, we will be assuming that they return a promise and we

-#### will respond appropriately with .then() and. catch() (see "Updating the new routes..." below).
+Each of the below functions are designed to work with the employees and departments datasets.
+Since we have no way of knowing how long each function will take (we cannot assume that they will be instantaneous, ie: what if we move from .json files to a remote database, or introduce hundreds of thousands of objects into our .json dataset? - this would increase lag time).
+Because of this, every one of the below functions must return a promise that passes the data via its " resolve " method (or - if no data was returned , passes an error message via its " reject " method).
+When we access these methods from the server.js file, we will be assuming that they return a promise and we will respond appropriately with .then() and. catch() (see "Updating the new routes..." below).

 #### initialize()